Opalexiss/geocode-test-app/README.md

 disableDebuggingMode();
 ```

-Regardless of whether debug mode is enabled or not, you can have the app dump its full appData configuration object and address collection data into the console at any time by calling this function:
+Regardless of whether debug mode is enabled or not, you can dump the full appData configuration object and address collection data into the console at any time by calling this function:
 ```
 displayAppData();
 ```